Gülçin Yahya Kaçar

 Gulçin Yahya Kaçar (10 January 1966) is a Turkish musician, Oud master, composer, singer, and academic.
+Member of the Republic of Turkey Presidential Culture and Art Policies Board.

 Biography

-Gülçin Yahya Kaçar was born in Ankara in 1966 as the doughter of Dalyan Yahya, member of foreign affairs officer and housewife Arife Yahya.
+Gülçin Yahya Kaçar was born in Ankara in 1966 as the daughter of Dalyan Yahya, member of foreign affairs officer and housewife Arife Yahya.
 Her great-grandfather was from Kastoria, district of Bitola in the past.
 The nickname of Yahya family in Manastır is Karaman.
 The family of Hammamizade İsmail Dede Efendi, famous composer of Turkish Music, moved from Kastoria to Istanbul as well.
-Yahya family came to Turkey due to population exchange in 1923 and settled first in Izmir-Urla, then Mersin, after that Çukur town connected to Kayseri-Felahiye (now called Özvatan).
+Yahya family came to Turkey due to population exchange in 1923 and settled first in İzmir-Urla, then Mersin, after that Çukur town connected to Kayseri-Felahiye (now called Özvatan).
 Parents of Gülçin Yahya Kaçar were born in Kayseri-Çukur.

 Gülçin Yahya Kaçar became interested in music by taking private lessons on her talent recognized by her family in childhood.
 After graduating from Çankaya High School, in the same year she won Music Department of Gazi University.
 She studied flute with Aycan Sancar, group conductor of Presidential Symphony Orchestra, here.
 In addition to Western Music education, she started to interested in Turkish Classical Music and oud.
 In 1986, she became the student of Cinuçen Tanrıkorur who is an oud virtuoso, composer and architect.
 She gave the first recital with him after finishing oud method of Tanrıkorur in six months, which was a very short time.

 She speaks English.
-She is married with police manager, historian, poet, writer, Dr. Izzet Kacar and has two children named Emirhan Ahmet (2003) and Mehmet Yekta (2005).
+She is married with police manager, historian, poet and writer Izzet Kacar and has two children named Emirhan Ahmet (2003) and Mehmet Yekta (2005).